EventStore/documentation/docs/clients/grpc/projections/README.md

 ## List continuous projections

-Returns a list of all continuous projections
+Returns a list of all continuous projections.
+See the [projection details](##projection-details) section for an explanation of the returned values

 <xode-group>
 <xode-block title="C#">